ggmirandac/nature-in-code/README.md

 # Nature-In-Code
-Codes used in the edx course "Nature: In Code"
+Html codes that were developed in the edx course "Nature: In Code"